bryon82/SailwindClimate/README.md

 # Climate

-Adds regional climates, pressure cells, and instruments to measure weather the game.
+Adds regional climates, seasonal trade winds, large pressure systems, medium pressure cells, and instruments to measure weather to the game.

 ## Regional Climates

 Each region (Al'Ankh, Emerald Archipelago, Aestrin, and Fire Fish Lagoon)will have a baseline climate.
 This climate will vary daily as well as change throughout the day and seasonally.
 Seasons are based of off the northern hemisphere seasonal schedule.
-The game has a running day count which seasons are based off of, day 0 and day 365 are January 1.
+The game has a running day count which seasons are based off of, The year length is configurable so day 0 and day 92 are the first day of the year if playing with a 92 day long year, day 0 and day 365 are the first day of the year if playing with a 365 day long year.

 Storms will affect the climate also.
-When closer to a storm center the temperature will go down which will also increase the humidity.
+When closer to a storm center the pressure will drop, so temperature will go down, which will also increase the humidity.

 ## Seasonal Trade Winds